 For students interested in a strong liberal arts education, history represents a fascinating, flexible major that permits study of the broadest possible range of human experience.

 History majors not only explore the past, gaining insights into how societies change over time, but also develop important reading, writing, research, and interpretive skills.

 Janette Clay has been selected as one of the 2014 Outstanding Women Award recipients.
-The Awards Presentation is April 13, 2014.
-Congratulations, Janette.

 Kate Maley has won an SPS Presidential Award for Excellence.
 NIU Today article